4 of our favourite Peak District Waterfalls

 Pubs and restaurants near to Waterfall Swallet

 There are pubs and restaurants nearby in Foolow and Eyam to enjoy after your scramble down to the waterfall.
 We love to visit the Barrel Inn; the food here is delicious.
-They use seasonal produce and look to source as much as possible from local Peak District and Derbyshire suppliers.
+They use seasonal produce to source as much as possible from local Peak District and Derbyshire suppliers.
 It’s warm and welcoming, with open fires and welcoming staff.

 Kinder Downfall, Peak District

-We had to include the highest waterfall in the Peak District on the edge of Kinder Scout.
-This impressive waterfall reaches a height of 30 metres and is surrounded by the most magnificent countryside.
-It’s a great waterfall to visit as its near other Peak District sights, such as the 2000ft peak of Kinder Scout and Blake Mere Mermaid’s Pool, thought to be home to two mermaids and believed to offer healing powers to anyone brave enough to bathe in its waters.
+It’s a great waterfall to visit as it’s near other Peak District sights, such as the 2000ft peak of Kinder Scout and Blake Mere Mermaid’s Pool, thought to be home to two mermaids and believed to offer healing powers to anyone brave enough to bathe in its waters.
 To avoid disappointment, visit out of Summer when the river is prone to drying up in the sunshine.

 We had to include the highest waterfall in the Peak District on the edge of Kinder Scout, Kinder Downfall.